LouisBarranqueiro/ZPareo/README.md

 A simple school management software written in Java EE, JavaScript, HTML and CSS for a small project in university

-### What is this repository for? ###

-* A simple school management software written in Java EE, JavaScript, HTML and CSS for a small project during studies
 * Author : Louis Barranqueiro
-* Version 1
+* Version : 1

 ### Installation ###

-* Require Tomcat Server 7, JavaX Mail, MySQL Connector

-* 1. Add the project to your IDE (develop with Eclipse)
+1. Add the project to your IDE (develop with Eclipse)
-* 2. Install Tomcat Server 7, JavaX Mail and MySQL Connector
+1. Install Tomcat Server 7, JavaX Mail, MySQL Connector and a MySQL (using MAMP)
-* 3. Run the SQL script 'creation_database.sql' and  'datasets_database.sql'
+1. Run the SQL script 'creation_database.sql' and  'datasets_database.sql'
-* 4. Enjoy :) and start coding
+1. Enjoy :) and start coding

 ### Contribution guidelines ###